 Some numbers are harder to explain.
 Harden fouled out for the first time all year.
 He had only three rebounds, after grabbing 10 in the previous game.
 Guards tend to see their rebounding numbers fluctuate game-to-game, but Harden spent most of this game at the 4.

-Most confounding of all was his 11 shot attempts.
-He only made two, but even if he made zero, 11 shots rarely makes any sense from James Harden in this offense.
+Most confounding of all were his 11 shot attempts.
+No matter how cold he was, 11 shots rarely makes any sense from James Harden in this offense.
 It certainly didn’t make sense on a night where his passes were off the mark, his teammates weren’t hitting, and his team was down big.
-There is no way to explain away 11 shot attempts from the most gifted three-level scorer this side of Golden State as the result of good defense or variance.
+There is no way to explain away 11 shot attempts from the most gifted three-level scorer this side of Golden State as the result of good defense or randomness.

 Therefore, we need to figure out why this happened, or at least form a best guess.

 My personal hypothesis?
 Harden was gassed beyond a normal level.
 My evidence?
 Circumstantially, he became the Rockets’ go-to post defender of LaMarcus Aldridge after Nene went down early in Game 4.
 He did a fantastic job for two games, but he is not used to that type of defensive burden.
 Combine that with the overtime Game 5, the 2,947 minutes he played during the regular season (the most this side of Tom Thibodeau) and the 34.2 percent usage rate (highest of anyone still playing), and the assertion is worth pursuing.

 Then there’s the hard evidence.
 The season high in fouls.
 The season low in made field goals, and the playoff low in field-goal attempts.
 The three rebounds, the seven assists, the six free throws; even the more defensible numbers become suspect when they are all viewed together at once.